tsugus/urlisp/README.md

 ## How to compile

+Compile it with Turbo C 2.0 on MS-DOS.

-Execute Makefile with GCC or Clang.
+Or, commenting out the lins 11 and line 12 in MAIN.C, execute Makefile with GCC or Clang.

 ## Starting UrLISP